rbredow/robbredow.com/content/posts/2007-08-17-wrangling-waves.md

 </div>

 ## Surf's Up – an animated documentary
 In the end, we made an animated documentary starring surfing penguins, and waves.
-The waves were keyframed and controlled just like the rest of the characters in the film, and they played a staring role.
+The waves were key-framed and controlled just like the rest of the characters in the film, and they played a staring role.

 <div class="gallery-box">
   <div class="gallery">